andob/ActivityResultEventBus/COMPARISON.md

 ActivityResultEventBus disadvantages:

 1. ActivityResultEventBus should be used only as an onActivityResult replacement.
 On any other use cases (for instance, sending a ``UpdateBackgroundColorEvent`` to all background activities), please use a general-purpose event bus, such as GreenRobot EventBus.
 2. Composing code blocks and lambdas can lead to "callback hell".
 Still, this is completely manageable by organising methods: not having a gigantic method, but splitting it into smaller methods.
+For instance, in the last example, the code is splitted into three methods: ``onCreate``, ``onScanRestaurantQRCodeButtonClicked`` and ``onAddReviewButtonClicked``, instead of keeping all the code inside ``onCreate``